wso2con/2025-BCN-choreo-tutorial-2/README.md

 ### 4. Connect Receipts API with OpenAI

   1. Check if you are in `receipts` component
-  1. Go to Dependencies > Connections
+  1. Go to `Dependencies > Connections`
   1. Select `Service` as the connection type
   1. Select `OpenAI` service
   1. And provide the connection name as `Open AI Connection`
   1. Click `Create`
   1. You will be taken to the connection page automatically
-  1. You can see a guide on how to the this connection but for this tutorial connection configuration is already done for the `receipts` component.
+  1. You can see a guide on how to add the connection to the component but for this tutorial connection configuration is already done.

 ### 5. Deploy Dependent APIs to Dev Environment